GabBonnin/gabbonnin.github.io/content/authors/admin/_index.md

 I am a postdoc at the [Bochum-Marburg  site](https://www.dzpg.org/en/the-dzpg/partner-sites/bochum-marburg) of the [German Center for Mental Health (DZPG)](https://www.dzpg.org/en/), based at Ruhr University Bochum, where I lead the psychotherapy research group.
 Our work centers on multi-center studies exploring the long-term effects of psychotherapy and developing infrastructure for standardized data collection in routine psychotherapeutic care.

 Currently, I am on an international research stay as a Gateway Fellow at Lund University.
 During this fellowship, I investigate how patient-generated language can be leveraged for assessment, interpretation, and prognostic modeling in psychotherapy, using methods from artificial intelligence and natural language processing.
+[Here](https://gabbonnin.github.io/meta_manuscript/) you can find a living project documentation, which will be updated regularly.

 In addition to my research activities, I am a licensed clinical psychologist and cognitive behavioral therapist.